 Slimes are a great sensory activity for kids.
 There are many slime recipes out there.
 I wanted to showcase some of the most unique slime recipes.
 I’m sure you will find these as cool as your kids will find them!

 My kids, in particular my girls, are always on the lookout for cool slime recipes.
-My kitchen has so many plastic containers and resealable bags full of different types of slime!
+Our kitchen now has so many plastic containers and resealable bags full of different types of slime!

 Unique Slime Ingredients

 This recipe from Sugar, Spice and Glitter has got to be one of the most unique slime ideas out there.
 It gets its fluffiness from the crystals in disposable diapers!

 What makes this type of slime from STEAM Powered Kids so different is that it doesn’t use Borax, liquid starch or detergent.